erlichg/TVML-Kodi-Addons/README.md

 - That's it!!

 ##How to use
-Simply run the app.py located in repository root directory and start accepting TVML connection from your apple TV using a TVML client like: TVMLExplorer
+Simply run the app.py located in repository root directory and start accepting TVML connection from your apple TV using a TVML client like: TVML Explorer (available in TVOS appstore)

 ##Plugins
 You can write plugins (in the plugins directory) which will serve content back to the apple tv.